Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets: Introduction

 Strictly speaking, empirical findings such as in~\citep{garipov2018loss,draxler2018essentially} do not show connectivity between {\em all} optima, but only for {\em typical} optima discovered by gradient-based optimization.
 It seems an open question whether connectivity holds for all optima in overparametrized nets.
 Section~\ref{sec:example:main} answers this question, via a simple example of an overparametrized two-layer net, not all of whose optima are connected via low-cost paths.

 Thus to explain mode connectivity one must seek generic properties that hold for optima obtained via gradient-based optimization on realistic data.
 A body of work that could be a potential source of such generic properties is the ongoing effort to understand the generalization puzzle of over-parametrized nets---specifically, to understand the \textquotedblleft true model capacity\textquotedblright.
 For example, \citet{morcos2018importance} note that networks that generalize are insensitive to linear restrictions in the parameter space. \citet{arora2018stronger} define a {\em noise stability} property of deep nets, whereby adding Gaussian noise to the output of a layer is found to have minimal effect on the vector computed at subsequent layers.
 Such properties seem to arise in a variety of architectures purely from gradient-based optimization, without any explicit noise-injection during training---though of course using small-batch gradient estimates is an implicit source of noise-injection.
-(Sometimes training also explicitly injects noise, e.g. dropout or batch-normalization, but that is not needed for the noise stability to emerge.)
+(Sometimes training also explicitly injects noise, e.g. dropout or batch-normalization, but that is not needed for noise stability to emerge.)

-Since resilience to perturbations arises in a variety of architectures, such resilience counts as a \textquotedblleft generic\textquotedblright\ property, and it is natural to prove mode-connectivity as a consequence of this property.
+Since resilience to perturbations arises in a variety of architectures, such resilience counts as a \textquotedblleft generic\textquotedblright\ property for which it is natural to prove mode connectivity as a consequence.
 We carry this out in the current paper.
 Note that our goal here is not to explain every known detail of mode connectivity, but rather to give a plausible first-cut explanation.

 First, in Section~\ref{sec:dropout} we explain mode connectivity by assuming the network is trained via dropout.
 In fact, the desired property is weaker: so long as there {\em exists} even a {\em single} dropout pattern that keeps the training loss close to optimal on the two solutions, our proof constructs a piece-wise linear path between them.
 The number of linear segments grows linearly with the depth of the net.